-- Tour on foot of the city centre: see the Cathedral dedicated to St. John the Baptist where the Holy Shroud is preserved in an urn (not on show); the Royal Palace and its beautiful gardens; the Porte Palatine (remains of Roman walls) and the Roman district; Piazza Carignano with the venue of the first Parliament, and the elegant Piazza San Carlo with the historic cafés.
+- Tour on foot of the city centre to admire the main architectural jewels: the Cathedral dedicated to St. John the Baptist where the Holy Shroud is secretely preserved (a copy is on show); the Royal Palace; the Porte Palatine (remains of Roman walls) and the Roman district; Piazza Carignano with the venue of the first Parliament, and the elegant Piazza San Carlo with the historic cafés.
 If you feel like walking a little further, take Via Po and admire the Mole Antonelliana, the symbol of the city, which hosts the National Museum of Cinema, the Church of the Great Mother of God built on the model of the Pantheon in Rome, and Piazza Vittorio Veneto, one of the largest squares in Europe.

 - Tasting of the delicious bicerin in one of the elegant historic cafés on Piazza San Carlo.